 - On-site installation of the new berth modules, tie-in and commissioning;

 - On-site modification of the head-end of the existing approach caisson, and 57CP conveyor infrastructure to tie-in to the new berth;

 - Delivery, installation and commissioning of the new ship loader (SL2A)

-If approved, the proposed execution schedule includes establishment of temporary facilities (first site activity) scheduled for end of Q3, 2021.
+The proposed execution schedule includes establishment of temporary facilities (first site activity) scheduled for end of Q3, 2021.
 The shutdown work associated with the shiploader and berth replacement infrastructure will commence in March 2022 with a duration of approximately 16 months.